kwk/docker-registry-frontend/README.md

 let's say 50 pass `-e ENV_DEFAULT_REPOSITORIES_PER_PAGE=50` to your `docker run` command.

+# Default tags per page

+By default 10 tags will be listed per page.
+To adjust this number, to let's say 5 pass `-e ENV_DEFAULT_TAGS_PER_PAGE=5` to your `docker run` command.
+Note that providing a big number will result in a heavy load on browsers.

 # Contributions are welcome!

 If you like the application, I invite you to contribute and report bugs or feature request on the project's github page: [https://github.com/kwk/docker-registry-frontend][3].